dd86k/dfile/readme.md

-# dfile - Simple file scanner
+# dfile, Simple file scanner

 Don't know the nature of a file, or simply want to know more about it? dfile might help!